 No need.
-No license is required to own or operate the RFScada devices within the USA, and the FCC already approves them.
-Save the renewal fees and throw away your old FCC license along with the failed SCADA system.
+No license is required to own or operate the ISM RFScada devices within the USA, and the FCC already approves them.
+If the RFScada devices are UHF or VHF versions they may be programmed to use the existing frequencies.